The food industry is massive, covering a huge range of different business types who all require quality

 Cans

-Another classic form of food packaging is cans, being created using steel or thin metal which is sealed from all angles.
-Cans tend to be used for food with a long shelf life, such as beans, soups and fruit which can be stored in the cupboard for longer periods of time.
+Another classic form of food packaging is cans, created using steel or thin metal, sealed from all angles.
+Cans tend to be used for food with a long shelf life, such as beans, soups, and fruit, which can be stored in the cupboard for extended periods.
 By keeping out oxygen and sunlight, the freshness of the contents can last better than other forms of packaging.
-This method of packaging is effective for its durability, being able to withstand a significant level of strength for added protection.
-As well as being used for food, many drinks are also stored in cans, such as beer and fizzy drinks.
+This packaging method is effective for its durability, being able to withstand a significant level of strength for added protection.
+As well as being used for food, many drinks are stored in cans, such as beer and fizzy drinks.